v4ever1luv/League.exeHistory/README.md

 # League.exeHistory
-history of all .exe gathered until now.
+history of all .exe gathered until now. :moneybag: